MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/amazon-athena.md

     * For **DSN**, enter the name of the ODBC DSN that you want to use.
 For instructions on configuring your DSN, go to the [ODBC driver documentation](https://docs.aws.amazon.com/athena/latest/ug/connect-with-odbc.html#connect-with-odbc-driver-documentation).
     * For **Data Connectivity mode**, choose a mode that's appropriate for your use case, following these general guidelines:
-        * For smaller semantic models, choose **Import**.
-When using import mode, Power BI works with Athena to import the contents of the entire semantic model for use in your visualizations.
+        * For smaller data sets, choose **Import**.
+When using import mode, Power BI works with Athena to import the contents of the entire data set for use in your visualizations.
-        * For larger semantic models, choose **DirectQuery**.
+        * For larger data sets, choose **DirectQuery**.
 In DirectQuery mode, no data is downloaded to your workstation.
 While you create or interact with a visualization, Microsoft Power BI works with Athena to dynamically query the underlying data source so that you're always viewing current data.
 More information: [Use DirectQuery in Power BI Desktop](/power-bi/connect-data/desktop-use-directquery)

     ![Enter connection information](./media/amazon-athena/amazon-athena-2.png)